-Revenue Trails Expenses Over Long Term in 11 States.
-Even as they dealt with two recessions, most states amassed sufficient revenue between fiscal years 2002 and 2016 to cover all their expenses.
-But total revenue in 11 states fell short, jeopardizing those states’ long-term fiscal flexibility and pushing off to future taxpayers some past costs for operating government and providing services.
+Over Long Term, Revenue Lags Behind Expenses in 10 States.
+Even in the aftermath of two recessions, most states amassed sufficient revenue between fiscal years 2003 and 2017 to cover all their expenses.
+But total revenue in 10 states fell short, jeopardizing those states’ long-term fiscal flexibility and pushing off to future taxpayers some past costs for operating government and providing services.
 States can withstand periodic deficits without endangering their fiscal health over the long run.
 But chronic shortfalls are one indication of a more serious, unsustainable structural deficit in which revenue will continue to fall short of spending absent policy changes.
 View the indicator or print the analysis.

 More Than 17 Percent of State Revenue Goes to Medicaid.
 The share of states’ own money spent on Medicaid grew in every state between fiscal 2000 and 2016.
 States’ increases varied widely, however, from less than 1 cent to about 14 cents more per dollar of state-generated revenue, exerting different degrees of budget pressure.
 Medicaid’s claim on state revenue surged in the wake of the Great Recession, after temporary federal economic stimulus dollars expired but before the federally funded expansion of Medicaid eligibility began, and has remained stable since.
 Medicaid is most state governments’ second biggest expense, after K-12 education.
 View the indicator or print the analysis..
 View the indicator or print the analysis.

 Federal Share of State Revenue Rises for Third Year.
 The federal government is the second-largest source of state revenue—accounting for 32.6 percent of the total in fiscal 2016—meaning that federal budget decisions also play a key role in state budgets.
 But states’ reliance on federal funds varies widely, ranging from about 21 percent of revenue in Virginia to more than 43 percent in Mississippi.
 The share of states’ revenue made up by federal dollars in fiscal 2016 was the third-largest on record, capturing the first and second full year of expanded Medicaid eligibility in some states.
 View the indicator or print the analysis.